šŸ‘€ The top hiring channels of 2024? We’ve got the receipts → Download the 2024 Source of Hire Report

 3. Hiring urgency: how quickly do you need to fill this position?

 In today’s job market, it’s not just about finding the right talent – it’s about finding them before the competition does.
+With Indeed’s vast job seeker database, you’re likely to find quick hires, but with a large volume of open positions, you’ll also need a proven process for screening applicants quickly.

-But while faster recruitment channels are a major factor, it’s not enough to post and go.
-Depending on the level of competition for the role you’re hiring for, you may also need to nurture your pipeline and fine-tune your candidate engagement process to shorten the time from sourcing to offer.
+By upgrading your roles for visibility, you can keep your jobs at the top of candidates’ feeds for longer.
+Depending on the level of available talent for the role you’re hiring for, you may also need to fine-tune your candidate engagement process to shorten the time from sourcing to offer.

 And with LinkedIn’s emphasis on long-term relationship building, it’s the perfect platform to do exactly that.
 Though it may take longer to yield results, especially for niche roles, employers can find qualified candidates ready to jump at the right opportunity.